Ada-Developers-Academy/core-unit-2/api-3-database-models-read/read-all-books.md

 ### !challenge
 * type: tasklist
 * id: 9Lz3nt
-* title: Create and Read, Getting All Books Endpoint
+* title: Getting All Books Endpoint
 ##### !question

 Think about the "Getting All Books Endpoint."